Zarmakuizz/woobat/README.md

 * Load tournament as a tdf - SOON
 * Export tournament as a tdf anytime - SOON
 * Offline mode
-* tweaks everywhere after testings WIP - TO BE DETERMINED
+* tweaks everywhere after testings WIP

 Pokémon© is a trademark belonging to Nintendo, The Pokémon Company, and The Pokémon Company International.